-Functions of REC Functions of RE
+Function s of REC Functions of RE

 Downlink Uplink Downlink Uplink

 CPRI control management

-CPRI topology / management CPRI interconnec tion between REs
+CPRI topology / management CPRI interconnection between REs

-or ratepology management s-connecting of CPRI SAP reen REs)
+s-connecting of CPRI SAP reen REs)

 3. Interface Baseline

 This chapter provides input requirements for the CPRI specification.
 The requirements are to be met by the CPRI specification, and will be used as a baseline for future enhancements of the CPRI specification.
 Note that this chapter does not specify the requirements on a CPRI compliant device (see chapter 5.2) but expresses the superset of requirements for an interface from all expected applications using the CPRI.